essif-lab/framework/docs/terms/organization.md

 type: concept
 typeid: organization
 stage: draft
-hoverText: "Organization: a group of people that work to realize one or more objectives."
+hoverText: "Organization: a group of people that work to realize one or more Objectives."
 ---

 ### Short Description